xiix0/scam/README.md

-Of course you have a purpose -- to find a purpose.
+Don't let your mind wander -- it's too little to be let out alone.